threememories/FalloutRisk/README.md

 You play as a wasteland commander tasked with outmaneuvering rival factions, managing resources, and surviving environmental hazards to claim all 42 territories on the map.
 The game is 100% free to play, download, and modify.

+**Ready to jump into the wasteland?** Play right now in your browser at [linology.tech/risk](https://linology.tech/risk/).
+Linology is the official host, chosen for its safety and reliability.
+While other websites are free to host the game, this is the only link guaranteed to be secure and fully updated.

 ---

 ## How to Play